Community Read

 Thank you to all of our sponsors:

-SPONSORS: Port Townsend Library Friends and Foundation and our community partners: Port Townsend Film Festival, The Rose Theatre, Imprint Books, Marina Café, The Nest, Port Townsend School District, Jefferson County Public Health, Port Townsend Jefferson County Leader, Peninsula Daily News, and KPTZ 91.9 FM.
+SPONSORS: Port Townsend Library Friends and Foundation and our community partners: The Port Townsend Film Festival, Rose Theatre, Imprint Bookshop, DASH, Rainshadow Bird Alliance, Northwest Maritime Center, Aldrich's, Pour House, Port Townsend School District, Port Townsend Jefferson County Leader, Peninsula Daily News, and KPTZ 91.9 FM.

 Past Community Reads: